 Maybe avoid: Circular shaped lenses may not be the best choice as they can exaggerate the roundness in your face.

 Your forehead is broader than your chin, which is narrow in comparison.

 Best styles: You’d look best in rounded frames.
 Think butterfly or cats eye shapes to elongate your face shape.

 Maybe avoid: Any styles that run straight across the top.
 A strong horizontal line can broaden your forehead disproportionately.

 Your jaw width is similar to the width of your forehead, and your jaw is strong and square.

 Best styles: Rounder and softer frames like aviators, small retro round or large round shape or a rounded base cat’s eye style.

-Styles to avoid: Strong geometric frames can make your face look more angular.
+Maybe avoid: Strong geometric frames can make your face look more angular.